Skip to Content

 It is endlessly versatile and whilst it may not be blessed with great flavour, it is a great vehicle for flavour and I genuinely enjoy the texture!

-I use it in everything from this Korean-inspired gochujang tofu stew, and a tofu noodle salad to tofu katsu curry with Japanese leanings.
+I use it in everything from this Korean-inspired gochujang tofu stew and a tofu noodle salad to tofu katsu curry and a miso glazed tofu recipe with Japanese leanings.
 I’ve even got a very European tofu pasta recipe.

 It also lasts longer in the fridge than meat so long as you keep it in its original packaging.
 As a result, I’ve almost always got a block in the fridge and I transfer it to the freezer if it gets close to the use-by date.